phillycc/phillycc.github.io/_posts/2014-09-21-era-suisse.md

 Search box auto-suggestion, infinite scroll of property search results, and custom property photo scrollers/carousels with thumbnail previewers

 ### Biggest accomplishments
-* Retro-fit much of the existing business logic (writen in ColdFusion) and numerous SQL Server stored procecures
+* Retro-fit much of the existing business logic (written in ColdFusion) and numerous SQL Server stored procecures
 * The site represented my first full-blown implementation of the Bootstrap framework and its various components

 ### Technologies used